myochum/clocktowerext/README.md

 To test the extenion, you will need to use a dummy test config.

 To install to Twitch, run `npm run build && cd build && zip -r ../clocktowerext.zip .` and upload to https://dev.twitch.tv/ Extensions.
+Ensure the dev/ folder is excluded from the build.